IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 - Delete ticket by id from both Postgre and Elasticsearch;

 ### Things to monitor
-Moving to data we would like to get the from our telemetry:
+Moving to data we would like to get from our telemetry:
 - HTTP requests spans - timings and details about each request handling.
-Ideally, to get traces about how much time application spend in.
+Ideally, to get traces about how much time the application spends in.
 - Tickets count - custom metric showing number of existing tickets.

 ### Simulating user traffic